-She has a background in teaching, counseling, English and elementary tutoring, CRT--Diversity, ESL, finance, and marketing.
+She has a background in teaching, counseling, English and elementary-school tutoring, cash management/finance, and marketing.
 She has been awarded an inclusion in Who's Who in the West 1986, for being the only woman and youngest executive of AM International, a former Fortune 500 company.
 (Something a typical Castle person would do at only 26!
 Marquis Who's Who included under "Kimberly Ann Herbener.")

 Surviving being hit by three drunk-drivers in one month several years ago, aggravated a heart condition that increasingly zapped Kimberly's energy.
 She now works part-time and because of this "different ability," she was awarded an Iowa Entrepreneurs with Disabilities grant.
 Her drive and ambition are still the same.
 It was because of her desire to continue to work, she came up with creative ways to adjust to her condition, thus her unique seminars were born.

 "I speak occasionally now while I am focused on creating a new online personality assessment that involves a game-like animated map user interface.
-I am open to partners for this new venture franchise brand development.
+I am open to partners for this new venture.
 Other products in development: books, DVDs, CDs, speaker training, and other fun items," she said.

-She is an involved person who likes to help her community and bring diverse people together.
-She is a former Tournament of Roses member, FAME choir member, South African ballroom dance advocate, SAG-AFTRA member, and comedy traffic school instructor.Below: SPEAKING DEMO: "Tempo Temperaments"~ prelude to Personality-Ville.
-Video of Kimberly West speaking and leading a special seminar that "shows" what your personality style looks and sounds like, using live ballroom dance couples and music.
-(2002)
+She is an involved person who enjoys helping her community and bringing diverse people together.
+She is a former Tournament of Roses member, FAME choir member, and South African ballroom dance advocate.

 Personality-Ville Mission: celebrate, honor, encourage, and unite ALL personality temperament styles (esp. young people)